rt-heroku/heroku.sample.dotnetcore2.postgres/README.md

 This uses the .Net Core Buildpack provided by Softtends and adds full support for Heroku Postgres<br>

-We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.
+We've made some big updates in this release, so itâ€™s **important** that you spend a few minutes to learn whatâ€™s new.

 You've created a new ASP.NET Core MVC project.
 [Learn what's new](https://go.microsoft.com/fwlink/?LinkId=518016)